MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -AllowSwitchToAsyncInspection

 Specifies whether to enable a performance optimization that allows synchronously inspected network flows to switch to async inspection once they have been checked and validated.
+Valid values are:

+- $true: Allow synchronously inspected network flows to switch to async inspection once they have been checked and validated.
+- $false: Don't allow synchronously inspected network flows to switch to async inspection once they have been checked and validated.

 ```yaml
 Type: Boolean